-Sacret Silence is shoot in an unique way as many of the characters talk directly to the viewer.
-It almost seems that as if nothing else is happening around them – and it is only you they want to share their troughs with.
-This method adds a documentary atmosphere to the movie, which I believe will be appreciated by everyone who likes the serious European cinema.
+Sacred Silence is shot uniquely as many characters talk directly to the viewer.
+It almost seems that as if nothing else is happening around them – and only you want to share their troughs with.
+This method adds a documentary atmosphere to the movie, which I believe will be appreciated by everyone who likes serious European cinema.

-Sacret Silence is a movie about society and the way it can be blinded by its own perceptions or by people who want the others to see the world through their eyes and refuse to accept that there are other ways to think about an issue than their own..
-That is why the priest is fighting with Camorra (the mafia ) – it is just that sometimes in life there is more to loose than to win.
+Sacred Silence is a movie about society and how it can be blinded by its own perceptions or by people who want others to see the world through their eyes and refuse to accept that there are other ways to think about an issue than their own… That is why the priest is fighting with Camorra (the mafia ) – it is just that sometimes in life, there is more to lose than to win.

-Traditional Italian songs are used for the soundtrack of Sacret Silence; most of them are performed by the 13-year-old Nunzio.
-I come to appreciate this music as it is evident that he feels the music – just look at his facial expression while he is singing.
+Traditional Italian songs are used for Sacred Silence’s soundtrack; most of them are performed by the 13-year-old Nunzio.
+I appreciate this music as it is evident that he feels the music – look at his facial expression while singing.